ScanCareApp/ML-API-Beta-Ver/README.md

 2. **Image Prediction:**
     - **Endpoint:** `/predict_image`
     - **Method:** `POST`
     - **Description:** Predicts the skincare product from the provided image.
+Returns details about the predicted skincare product.